LeviB121/SalaryCalculatorFromCSV/README.md

 # SalaryCalculatorFromCSV
-Takes CSV file and calculation type as arguments from the command line.
+Takes a CSV file and calculation type as arguments from the command line.
 Parses the csv file for relevant employee information and calculates:

-all) Employee salary in dollars, or
+all) Employee salaries in dollars,

+or

 group) Total salaries grouped by employee roles.